alexk99/the_router/captive_portal.md

 ### Routing table 'rt_bl'

-BisonRouter should be configured to use an additional routing table named 'rt_bl' with the default route pointing to the OpenResty Nginx Web server with address 192.168.100.2.
+BisonRouter should be configured to use an additional routing table named 'rt_bl' with the default route pointing to the IP address of OpenResty Nginx Web server (192.168.100.2).

-BR's PBR rules must be configured to use the 'rt_bl' table to route only the traffic of the subscribers that should be redirected to the Captive Portal.
+BR's PBR rules must be configured to use the 'rt_bl' table to route only the traffic of the unuthorized subscribers that should be redirected to the Captive Portal.

 Example